Education for Chronic Disease Course

 The aim of the educator-client partnership is to enable the client to gain the knowledge, confidence, and skills to assume a major role in the management of their disease.
 Self-management skills promote improved understanding and confidence in managing the condition, enhanced treatment satisfaction, better adherence to treatment/management and improved quality of life.

-Note: Participants are required to complete the Education course, Asthma course, and COPD course in order to be eligible to write the Certified Respiratory Educator (CRE) examination.
+Note: Participants are required to complete the Education, Asthma and COPD courses in order to be eligible to write the Certified Respiratory Educator (CRE) examination.

-- The Educator will be able to Apply the World Health Organization's (WHO) Social Determinants of Health when working with individuals and communities.
+- Apply the World Health Organization's (WHO) Social Determinants of Health when working with individuals and communities.

-- The Educator will be able to Apply the principles of Primary Health Care.
+- Apply the principles of Primary Health Care.

-- The Educator will be able to differentiate among the three levels of health promotion and disease prevention:
+- Differentiate among the three levels of health promotion and disease prevention:

-- The Educator will be able to integrate theoretical frameworks of health promotion and care into practice:
+- Integrate theoretical frameworks of health promotion and care into practice:

 - Expanded Chronic Care Model (ECCM)